rpietro/context_sensitivity_edx/context_sensitivity_edx.md

 ## Introduction

-While the amount and quality of research in healthcare improves every year, information reaching patients and the general public still lags far behind <!-- ref -->.
+While the amount and quality of research in healthcare improves every year, the usefulness of the information reaching healthcare providers lags far behind <!-- ref -->.
+For example <!-- add-->.
+This discrepancy results from a number of factors.
+First, most researchers do not consider healthcare providers as an information consumer, primarily focusing on their research peers.
+Second, the information is not provided in a way that is personalized at the individual needs of each patient.
+Despite these gaps,

 ## Methods